awslabs/aws-sdk-android-samples/TemperatureControl/README.md

 # Temperature Control Sample

 This sample demonstrates use of the AWS IoT device shadow APIs.
 It works in conjunction with the Temperature Control Example Program in the [AWS IoT JavaScript SDK for Embedded Devices](https://github.com/aws/aws-iot-device-sdk-js).
-This applicaiton uses AWS Cognito for authentication with AWS IoT.
+This application uses AWS Cognito for authentication with AWS IoT.

 ## Requirements